RifinTidHamar/Water/README.md

-This the code for my android game Night walk.
+This is the code for my android game Night walk.
 It is a text adventure/mini game... game